2022 GT World Challenge Australia

-The 2022 Fanatec GT World Challenge Australia Powered by AWS is an Australian motor sport competition for GT cars.
-The series incorporates the "Motorsport Australia GT Championship", the "Motorsport Australia Endurance Championship", the "GT3 Trophy Series" and the "GT4 Cup".
-The Motorsport Australia GT Championship is the 26th running of an Australian GT Championship.
-This is the second season of the championship being jointly managed by Australian Racing Group (ARG) and SRO Motorsports Group.
+The 2022 Fanatec GT World Challenge Australia Powered by AWS was an Australian motor sport competition for GT cars.
+The series incorporated the "Motorsport Australia GT Championship", the "Motorsport Australia Endurance Championship", the "GT3 Trophy Series" and the "GT4 Cup".
+The Motorsport Australia GT Championship was the 26th running of an Australian GT Championship.
+This was the second season of the championship being jointly managed by Australian Racing Group (ARG) and SRO Motorsports Group.

+The Motorsport Australia GT Championship Pro Am award was won by Yasser Shahin driving an Audi R8 LMS Evo II, the Motorsport Australia GT Championship Am award by Gary Higgon and Paul Stokell driving an Audi R8 LMS Evo II, the GT3 Trophy Series by Michael Kokkinos in a Audi R8 LMS Ultra and the GT4 Cup by Mark Griffith driving a Mercedes-AMG GT4.

 Calendar

 The provisional six-race calendar was released on 1 March 2022 with all rounds taking place in Australia.
 The season was to begin on 18 March at Phillip Island Grand Prix Circuit and will end on 4 December at the Adelaide Street Circuit in Adelaide.
 In August, it was announced that Adelaide would join the calendar as final round, replacing the cancelled May round at Sydney Motorsport Park.